PusulaDev/module.core/README.md

 ### [Module](#module)

 Keeps track of dependinces and provides them.
 Create a class that extends **CoreModule** .
+If you use the module in the same package no need to give key.

+But if you use module in different packages you must give key.

+Because the bundle process minifies the names of classes.

 ```Typescript
 class MyModule extends CoreModule {